 Your stomach and brain are linked by a nerve that lets you know you’re hungry.
 But this nerve also explains why major stress can make you feel sick to your stomach.

 You should aim to eat a diet high in fruits, vegetables, nuts, whole grains, and unsaturated fats.
-Try trading your usual pastas and breads for whole grain options — such as 100 percent whole wheat bread, or whole grain spaghetti.
+Try trading your usual pasta and bread for whole grain options — such as 100 percent whole wheat bread, or whole grain spaghetti.

 A healthier diet like this can boost your mental health by: